Jamoxidase/Chameleon/README.md

                 --silent (-s) [Hide report message | default: show]
 ```
 The `pstealth` command takes two required arguments `--plasmid (-p)` and `--genome (-g)`.
-`--plasmid` is the annotated plasmid which you wish to Stealth optimize in GenBank format (.gb/.gbk)
+`--plasmid` is the annotated plasmid which you wish to Stealth optimize in GenBank record format (.gb/.gbk)
-`--genome` is the genomic sequence of the species you wish transform your plasmid into in GenBank or FastA format (.gb/.gbk || .fasta/.fa)
+`--genome` is the genomic sequence of the species you wish transform your plasmid into in GenBank record or FastA format (.gb/.gbk || .fasta/.fa)

 An example usage is as follows
 ```bash